-Introducing Lake Manyara National Park
+Lake Manyara National Park

-The dramatic western escarpment of the Rift Valley forms the park’s western border and to the east is the alkaline Lake Manyara, which covers one-third of the park’s 648 sq km but shrinks considerably in the dry season.
-During the rains the lake hosts millions of flamingos (best seen outside the park on the lake’s east shore) and a diversity of other birdlife.
+The dramatic western escarpment of the Rift Valley forms the park’s western border.
+To the east is the alkaline Lake Manyara, which covers one-third of the park but shrinks considerably in the dry season.
+During the rains, the lake hosts millions of flamingos and other bird life.